HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/limitations_requirements.md

 | **Overall** |  |  |  | **8200m** | **16512Mi** |

 !!!important
     For the recommended disk storage per PersistentVolume, refer to the `values.yaml` file.
+The relevant values can be found in the `volumes` section of the `values.yaml file` in the `requests.storage` parameter of each Volume.
 Note that the required size increases with every core upgrade from one cumulative fix to another.
 It is recommended that you clean up your previous profiles after confirming that the new profile is working.

 !!!note
     Remember that the overall sums for CPU and memory include all components of HCL DX.